charliecalvert/CloudNotes/Assignments/HerokuReactStarter.md

 - First be sure Heroku is set up properly on your home machine as described above.
 - Then clone your existing project: **heroku git:clone -a calvert06**
+- You can also go to the Heroku dashboard and find the normal git URL for your project under the **Settings** tab.

 To see a list of your apps on heroku: **heroku apps --all**